Services and Pricing

 Holistic Veterinary Consultation

-The initial consultation takes about 60min and involves an in-depth discussion of your pet’s medical history and lifestyle, a thorough assessment of the entire body and first treatment with acupuncture.
+The initial consultation (50-55min) involves an in-depth discussion of your pet’s medical history and lifestyle, a thorough assessment of the entire body and first treatment with acupuncture.
 Together we will create a treatment plan for your pet, that may also include dietary therapy, Chinese herbal medicine, and lifestyle advice.

 The number of subsequent sessions depends on each individual patient and the underlying condition.